 6. Confirmation

-Once you are happy with the draft Will, we’ll post you an original Will to sign along with a guide on the signing process together with a prepaid envelope for its return to us for secure storage.
+Once you are happy with the draft Will, we’ll post you an original Will ready for your signature along with a guide on the signing process together with a prepaid envelope for return of the signed Will to us for secure storage.

 7. Finalise

-After you’ve signed it in accordance with the instructions you post it back to us in the prepaid envelope for secure storage in our purpose built facility.
+After you’ve signed your Will in accordance with the instructions and returned it to us in the prepaid envelope we will store it in our purpose-built safe storage facility.

 8. Finish